matter-labs/zksync-lite-docs/docs/dev/sending_transactions.md

 Server will check that sum of fees (0 in first transaction and 2x expected fee in the second one) is enough to cover processing of two transfers, and will execute batch.

 **Note on security:** In the current form, transaction batches is a server-side abstraction.
-Successfull execution is checked pre-circuit, and information about batch is not passed into circuit.
+Successful execution is checked pre-circuit, and information about batch is not passed into circuit.
 Thus, if this feature is being used to pay fees in a different token, it is recommended to set the fee payment transaction last (so that server even in theory will be unable to execute the last transaction, but ignore other ones).
 In the future, the batches will be enforced in